MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 You have just successfully created a Word document containing the Highly Confidential label titled **Project - Falcon**.

-### Task 5 – Protect a document using Microsoft Entra ID Protection
+### Task 5 – Protect a document using Microsoft Purview Information Protection

 In the prior task, you created a Word document and protected it with the **Project - Falcon** sensitivity label.
 This label inserted a watermark in the document.
 In this task, you will share the document you created with Joni Sherman, and you will restrict Joni to "View only" permission.
-This will allow you to see how Microsoft Entra ID Protection protects the document based on the parameters that you configure.
+This will allow you to see how Microsoft Purview Information Protection protects the document based on the parameters that you configure.

 To verify whether the protection that you assigned to the document works, you will first email the document to two persons - to Joni Sherman and to your own personal email address.
 You will then verify that Joni can only view the document and not edit it, and you will verify that you can't access the document since it was not shared with you.
 Finally, you will change permission on the document so that Joni can edit it, and you will email this updated document to her for testing.
 The purpose of the two emails to Joni, one with a document link that provides read-only access and another with a document link that provides the ability to edit the document, is to see how Microsoft Entra ID Protection can provide various levels of document protection.